daos-stack/daos/docs/user/filesystem.md

 and ndentry timeouts will be 5 seconds, and data caching will be enabled.

-Readir caching will be enabled when the dfuse-dentry-time setting is non-zero and when supported by libfuse however on many distributions the system libfuse is not able to support this feature.
+Readir caching will be enabled when the dfuse-dentry-time setting is non-zero and when supported by libfuse; however, on many distributions the system libfuse is not able to support this feature.
 Libfuse version 3.5.0 or newer is required at both compile and run-time.
 Use `dfuse --version` or the runtime logs to see the fuse version used and if the feature is compiled into dfuse.